-- (a) Permit Required.
-It shall be unlawful for any private person, organization, or entity to operate, conduct, advertise, or otherwise engage in or profess to be engaged in the business of emergency or non-emergency medical transportation of patients, either by ground vehicle or by aircraft without possessing a valid permit issued by the Department.
-An applicant currently permitted in another county may submit their permit information to the Department for review. - (1) Exceptions.
-A permit shall not be required for: - (A) Air ambulances originating outside of the County.
-Air ambulance at the request of the Department during any "state of war emergency," duly
+(a) Permit Required.
+It shall be unlawful for any private person, organization, or entity to operate, conduct, advertise, or otherwise engage in or profess to be engaged in the business of emergency or non-emergency medical transportation of patients, either by ground vehicle or by aircraft without possessing a valid permit issued by the Division.
+An applicant currently permitted in another county may submit their permit information to the Division for review.

+(1) Exceptions.
+A permit shall not be required for:

+(i) Air ambulances originating outside of the County.
+Air ambulance at the request of the Division during any "state of war emergency," duly proclaimed "state of emergency" or "local emergency" as defined by the California Emergency Services Act (Government Code Section 8550 et seq.).